Rutan Long-EZ

-The Rutan Model 61 Long-EZ is a tandem 2-seater homebuilt aircraft designed by Burt Rutan's Rutan Aircraft Factory.
+The Rutan Model 61 Long-EZ (pronounced Long-Easy) is a tandem 2-seater homebuilt aircraft designed by Burt Rutan's Scaled Composites.
 The Long-EZ has a canard layout, a swept wing with wingtip rudders, and a pusher engine and propeller.
 The tricycle landing gear has fixed main wheels with streamlined spats and a retractable nosewheel.
 Its predecessor was the VariEze, plans for which were first available to homebuilders in 1976.
 The prototype Long-EZ, N79RA, first flew on June 12, 1979.

 Design

 The Long-EZ was a scaled-up redesign of the VariEze predecessor, allowing for the use of readily available Lycoming aircraft engines instead of the Volkswagen-derived engines or hard-to-find small Continentals for which the VariEze was designed.
 Changes from the VariEze included a larger main wing with modified Eppler 1230 airfoil and less sweep, larger strakes containing more fuel and baggage storage, and a slightly wider cabin.
 The canard uses the same GU25-5(11)8 airfoil as the VariEze.
 Plans were offered from 1980 to 1985.
 There were about 700 FAA-registered Long-EZs in the United States in 2005, which had grown to 833 in 2021.

-In January 1985, it was announced that plans for a new canard were being offered, to eliminate "rain trim change" that had been experienced by Long-EZ pilots.
+In January 1985 it was announced that plans for a new canard were being offered, to eliminate "rain trim change" that had been experienced by Long-EZ pilots.
 This trim change is usually a nose-down trim change experienced when flying into rain requiring a small aft force on the stick to maintain altitude, which is easily trimmed out, using the bungee trim system.
 The new canard was designed with the Roncz R1145MS airfoil, which produces considerably more lift than the original GU25-5(11)8 airfoil.
 This enabled the new canard to be designed with less span, reducing wetted area and thus drag.
 The new canard has a negligible rain trim, and rain adds only 2 knots to the stall speed.

 The aircraft is designed for fuel-efficient long-range flight, with a range of just over 2000 mi.